n1stre/react-messenger/README.md

 - `date-fns` is used as a lighter in size alternative to `moment`
 - `react-query` as a powerfull way to handle data fetching in the app.

-For the actual commits graph I've decided to move along with my own implementation only in sake of personal interest.